 • Bus Stop - (Beg, Boat, N34 36.17, W 93 18.41) Several years ago a school bus was sunk on this shallow water hump west of Hotel island.
 It requires a GPS to find, but is an easy dive.
 Make sure you have an excellent anchor and it is set!
 This hump also features a safe, some small boats a large satellite dish and super structure, plus other items.
 Depth should not exceed 35ft and the bus has all seats removed allowing a safe swim through.
 Off the Left rear corner of the bus is a nice drop off for those seeking cooler water.
 Make sure and look for the catfish hiding during the day under the bus.

-• Washboard Rock – (Inter, Boat N34.593, W93.239) This site is a steep set of rocks just inside a cove on the south side of the lake.
+• Washboard Rock – (Inter, Boat N34.593, W93.239) This site is a steep set of rocks just inside a cove on the south side of the lake known as Italy Cove due to its obvious shape.
 The face of the rocks look just like a washboard in a striking way.
 As you descend the rock face you will encounter a full stand of trees standing 40-60 ft tall.
 Lots of large gum and white oaks here and curious looking rock cliffs.
-This is a deep site so buoyancy control is key.
+This site can be deep so buoyancy control is key.
+Should hold fish year round.

 These are some of our favorite site but there are many many more.
 Darrell Maddox has done a nice job with a listing of many more sites and gps numbers on his site DiveSitesInArkansas.